RudiCamilleri/mita/EnvSetup.md

 Write-only executes the function, modifying the state if the function does so, but return value is not computed.

-Type `eth` to see what's available.
+Type `eth` to see what's available if using truffle.

 ## Git Cheat Sheet